oracle/tribuo/docs/HelperPrograms.md

 ### SplitTextData

-Found in tribuo-data, `org.tribuo.data.text.SplitTextData` splits a text file in Tribuo's default text input format (i.e. each line is of the form `<output> ## <input-text>`) into two files, one for training and one for testing.
+Found in tribuo-data, `org.tribuo.data.text.SplitTextData` splits a text file in Tribuo's default text input format (i.e., each line is of the form `<output> ## <input-text>`) into two files, one for training and one for testing.
 It validates each line before splitting, and logs any odd lines.